Nicotine replacement therapy (NRT) products are a way of getting nicotine into your bloodstream without you smoking.

 - Before you start using nicotine products, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about using the product you have been supplied with.

-- Remember that you will need determination, and setting a 'quit date' often helps.
+- Remember that you will need determination and will-power; setting a 'quit date' often helps.

 Can NRT products cause problems?

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the common ones associated with nicotine, although these can often be confused with nicotine withdrawal symptoms.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.